EdgarPost/nixos/GUIDE.md

 2. Check the Phase Checklist for next steps
 3. Each completed step should be committed to git
 4. Update this file after completing steps
-5. All secrets go in `secrets/secrets.yaml` encrypted with SOPS
+5. Secrets are managed via 1Password (SSH agent, CLI integrations)
 6. User wants to learn - explain each step

 **User preferences:**
 - Explain each step thoroughly
-- One git commit per logical step
+- One git commit per logical step (atomic commits)
 - Challenge decisions when appropriate
 - Follow TDD/SOLID/KISS principles